williamahola000/williamahola/README.md

 # Hi, I'm William 👋

 I am an IT Specialist based in Oulu, Finland, focused on system support, automation, and web development[cite: 1, 2].
-I enjoy solving complex technical problems, building local tools, and experimenting with data analytics and AI systems[cite: 1, 2].
+I enjoy solving complex technical problems, building local tools, and experimenting with data analytics and AI systems.

 ---